 In city where George Floyd died, minister emerges as key champion for justice

-If my inbox is any indication, some Christians — particularly White ones — think we talk too much about race.
+If my inbox is any indication, some Christians — particularly White ones — think we focus too much on race.

 “Please cancel my subscription.
 I’m tired of your racially divisive articles,” one reader said in a recent email.
 “Get back to the TRUTH.
 There is only one race, human.
 Your publication has become too racist for me and my family.”